jbbees/Fintech_BC_21/14_Cryptocurrency_FNG_RNN_Analysis/Crypto_Fear_Greed_Analysis.md

     return np.array(X), np.array(y).reshape(-1, 1)
 ```

-Define the needed arguments.
+Define the 4 needed arguments. `window_size` is 10 for 10-day rolling window of prices.
+X column is the 0th column and the target closing price is the 1 column.
 Call on this window_data function.
 ```
 window_size = 10
 feature_column = 0